 Configuring Gmail Archiving

-To perform searches on the archived Gmail content, you must first set up and run an indexing job—see Configuring Indexing for Gmail.
+To perform searches on archived Gmail content, configure and run an Indexing job first—see Configuring Indexing for Gmail.
 An Index Job is not required if you only want to archive Gmail data for compliance reasons, and do not intend to search the data.

 It is not necessary to create a policy in NetGovern to guide this job.

 - At the bottom-left of the License tab, click Create.

 - Select Gmail from the Source Type drop-down menu.